 Oscar Wilde is an Irish poet and one of the most successful playwrights of the Victorian Era.
 “The Picture of Dorian” Gray was his widely successful novel.

-That’s the list of uplifting literature quotes for bookworms like you!
+That’s the list of great life quotes from books.

 Time for your action: